LD Network

 • Mixed cerebral palsy

 It’s important to note that the symptoms of cerebral palsy can change over a person’s lifetime.
-Knowing the effects and noticing symptoms earlier can help identify the right customised care and support.
+Knowing the effects and noticing symptoms earlier can help identify the right tailored care and support.

 Spastic Cerebral Palsy

-Spastic cerebral palsy is the most present type among people with this condition.
-Spastic cerebral palsy affects about 80% of people.
+Spastic cerebral palsy is the most common type of cerebral palsy, and it affects about 80% of people.

-The characteristic is stiffness and firm muscles, making the movement challenging.
-This type is considered an umbrella term for three different types:
+The characteristics of spastic cerebral palsy are stiffness and firm muscles, and challenges in making movements.
+Spastic cerebral palsy is considered an umbrella term for these three different types:

 3. Spastic quadriplegia – impacts the upper and lower limbs, body, torso, and face.
-It makes mobility difficult, and often people cannot walk
+It makes mobility difficult, and often people are unable to walk.

 Dyskinetic Cerebral Palsy

 Dyskinetic cerebral palsy is characterised by fluctuating muscle tone and involuntary movements.
 People with this type of CP face difficulty controlling the movement of hands, arms, feet, and legs.
 They have a challenge with sitting and walking.
-In some cases, it affects the face and tongue, so it is difficult for a person with this condition to swallow or talk.
+In some cases, it affects the face and tongue, and it can be difficult for a person to swallow or talk.

-1. Athetoid cerebral palsy – movements are slow, mainly in the face and fingers
+1. Athetoid cerebral palsy – movements are slow, affecting the face and fingers

-2. Choreoathetoid cerebral palsy – involuntary movements, mainly in toes and fingers
+2. Choreoathetoid cerebral palsy – involuntary movements, affecting toes and fingers

 Ataxic Cerebral Palsy

 Ataxic cerebral palsy causes challenges with balance and coordination.
 Movements such as writing and walking can be difficult.
-People with this type of cerebral palsy also have difficulty controlling their hands or arms when they reach for something.
+People with this type of cerebral palsy also have difficulty controlling their hands or arms, especially in situations when they reach for something or make quick movements.

 Hypotonic Cerebral Palsy